BigBush3/BigBush3/README.md

 BigBush3/BigBush3 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->

+Hi, my name is Andrew!
+I want to work with you.
+Contact me on telegram @andrewnosov.
+Thanks!